On Strichartz estimates for many-body Schr\"odinger equation in the periodic setting: Further remarks

 \section{Further remarks}

 Finally, we would like to make a few additional remarks regarding the many-body Schr\"odinger model \eqref{maineq}.

-1. The main results in this paper, as well as in \cite{hong2017strichartz, zhao2023strichartz}, rely on a perturbative scheme that heavily depends on the smallness assumption of the potentials.
-For the periodic case, the frequency truncation assumption may also be necessary.
-It is an interesting open question to ask whether one can remove the smallness assumption and still prove Strichartz estimates, such as Theorem \ref{thm1} or Corollary \ref{cor1}.
-It is likely that more involved analysis will be required to tackle this problem.
-The general case may be challenging, and a good starting point could be to consider the two-body case, as done in \cite{chong2021global} for the Euclidean case.

-2. Another interesting direction is to consider many-body equations with nonlinearity $F(t,x_1,\ldots,x_N)$ and study their long-time behavior.
+1. An interesting direction is to consider many-body equations with nonlinearity $F(t,x_1,\ldots,x_N)$ and study their long-time behavior.
 There are few general theories and results regarding this topic, even for the Euclidean case, such as global well-posedness theory and long-time behavior.
 It may also be challenging to consider the general case, and the two-body case could still serve as a useful starting point.
 For instance, the $\Lambda$-equation in the Hartree-Fock-Bogoliubov equations is an example of the two-body case, although it is part of a coupled system, which makes it more complicated.
 (See \cite{chong2022global,chong2021global} for more details.)
+See Section \ref{5} for some discussions.

-3. The results presented in this paper are focused solely on the estimates and PDE-level analysis of many-body Schr\"odinger equations.
+2. The results presented in this paper are focused solely on the estimates and PDE-level analysis of many-body Schr\"odinger equations.
 It would be interesting to study the many-body Schr\"odinger equations in the tori setting (or waveguide setting, as in \cite{zhao2023strichartz}) from the perspectives of mathematical physics.
 Examples of such perspectives include \cite{chong2019dynamical,grillakis2013pair,grillakis2017pair}.
+A natural question is to generalize the classical results on many body problems to the periodic case.